Jean-Francois-C/SAP-Security-Audit/README.md

 The GetDatabaseStatus call was attacked by Michael Jordon in order to get an arbitrary code execution from a command injection.
 The exploit for this attack is also available on Metasploit as modules/exploits/windows/http/sap_host_control_cmd_ exec.rb.

-It’s worth mentioning that the injection technique inspired @nmonkee when writing the OS command injections for the SXPG_CALL_SYSTEM_SXPG_CALL_ SYSTEM and SXPG_COMMAND_EXECUTE RFC SOAP calls
+It’s worth mentioning that the injection technique inspired @nmonkee when writing the OS command injections for the "SXPG_CALL_SYSTEM_SXPG_CALL_SYSTEM" and "SXPG_COMMAND_EXECUTE" RFC SOAP calls
 (remember also to check his post for more information about these command injections).
 The GetComputerSystem call was abused by Bruno Morisson to retrieve information related to the remote host without any authentication.
 The exploit for this attack is available on modules/auxiliary/scanner/sap/sap_hostctrl_getcomputersystem.rb.